-Prerequisite: EXSC 4553 Fitness Programming and Exercise Prescription for General and Special Populations (may be taken concurrently) and CPR certification.
+Prerequisite: EXSC 3643 Exercise Testing and Prescription (may be taken concurrently) and CPR certification.

 EXSC 4933 - Professional Issues and Research in Exercise Science

 [Meets the Core Curriculum Writing Practice Requirement] In this course students will research issues in exercise science and present their findings.
 The course will also help them to develop an increased understanding of the integration of faith in the academic discipline of exercise science and in their intended careers.